pkivolowitz/asm_book/section_3/endian/README.md

 ![screen](./amiga.png)

-For completeness, Mr. Pavlidis run the code on the IBM Power PC (System/6000) and got these correct results:
+For completeness, Mr. Pavlidis ran the code on the IBM Power PC (System/6000) and got these correct results:

 ![screen](./power.png)